 Phil Kendall Blogs: is where I write at length about my art and the world of art.
 It's about my art materials & my tools.
 It's about my painting technique.
 Here you will also find the inspirations & the stories behind many of my paintings.
 You are invited to add your comments here also.
 Blog.

 From The Abstract Collection: 50 x 40 cm the abstract version of the Syros sunset.

 Copyright & Piracy: this is a gentle reminder of what can or cannot be done with my art and the content of my website.
 Copyright

 From The Door Collection: 37 x 24 cm A Greek door in a distant abandoned mainland mountain village.

 In 2008 The Art Studio of Meltemi became my artistic base.
-The website, meltemiart.com, introduced me and my art to the world.
-It was a success and my art sold worldwide until 2013.
+It had a website that introduced me and my art to the world.
+It was a success attracting many visitors and my art sold worldwide until 2013.

 By 2013 the hassle of running that commercial art studio had become too much.
 It was time to retire, to relax, and enjoy a simpler life.
-Today I've had the great pleasure of sharing my art and thank you for your visit.
+Today I've had the great pleasure of sharing my art with you.
+And thank you for your visit.
 Email

 UPDATED 1-10-14 ©PK 2014 V0110